HariSekhon/Vagrant-templates/kubernetes/README.md

 #### Quickstart

-Boots a 2 node Kubernetes cluster (1 master + 1 worker) and drops you straight in to the master shell to run `kubectl` commands
+Boots a 2 node Kubernetes cluster (1 master + 1 worker) and drops you straight in to a shell on the kube-master to run `kubectl` commands

 `make`